UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/04-sami_motor.md

 In the PWM section, we used PSC, ARR, CNT & CCR of the TIMer to generate the PWM.\
 Here we will be using mainly the counter CNT.

-By scaling the count and change in count according to the settings of the motor, we could obtain a somewhat accurate reading of the position and velocity of the encoder with some extra steps.
+By scaling the count and change in count according to the settings of the motor, we could obtain a somewhat accurate reading of the position and velocity of the encoder with some extra steps ~~maths~~.

 The benefit of using TIMer is that it does the counting for you so it makes things more error prone and performance would be optimized for you, making it more efficient.

 [Reference](https://deepbluembedded.com/stm32-timer-encoder-mode-stm32-rotary-encoder-interfacing/)

 [Reference (in Chinese)](https://medium.com/%E9%96%B1%E7%9B%8A%E5%A6%82%E7%BE%8E/%E5%AF%A6%E7%94%A8%E5%B0%8F%E7%89%A9-rotary-encoder-with-stm32-timer-c31977c3ba84)

 ## Conclusion

 ~~Don't use this motor.~~

 This motor is quite different form the ones we usually use which are controlled by current.

 There is (likely) a control board embeded inside the motor handling control related matters, which would be really important in the development of robotics.